-Competition for highly qualified staff and management is still very intense in the industry and the regions in which the Mercedes-Benz Group operates.
+Competition for highly qualified staff and management is very intense in the industry and the regions in which the Mercedes-Benz Group operates.
 The Group's future success also depends on the extent to which it succeeds over the long term in recruiting, integrating and retaining specialist employees.
-In addition to the demographic development, the digital transformation also requires that the Group continues to adapt to changes and derives measures such as securing a qualified next generation of specialists and managers, especially with regard to technical developments.
+Risks exist in particular due to upcoming negotiations on collective bargaining conditions and the associated potential loss of production.
+Besides the demographic development, the digital transformation also requires that the Group continues to adapt to changes and derives measures such as securing a qualified next generation of specialists and managers, especially with regard to technical developments.